Jesus Never Existed? The Evidence That Challenges History

 The evidence for a historical Jesus is thinner than the Church ever told you.

-The Gospels: Anonymous and Late
+The Gospels: Anonymous and Written Too Late

 The Historical Jesus Compromise